milanglacier/yarepl.nvim/README.md

 `formatter` can be either:

 1. A string that matches a builtin formatter name:
-   - 'bracketed_pasting'
+   - `bracketed_pasting`: wrap the content within bracketed paste sequences
-   - 'bracketed_pasting_no_final_new_line'
+   - `bracketed_pasting_no_final_new_line`: similar to `bracketed_pasting`, but does not add a new line at the end
-   - 'trim_empty_lines'
+   - `trim_empty_lines`: remove empty lines from the input
 2. A function that takes a list of strings as input and returns a list of strings to send to the REPL

 [Here is a more complex example for ghci, a haskell repl.](https://github.com/milanglacier/yarepl.nvim/issues/21)

-`yarepl` provides a helper function that enables you to quickly create a formatter function without starting from scratch.
-Below are general guidelines for crafting your own REPL formatter:
+`yarepl` offers a convenient helper function that simplifies the process of creating a custom formatter without starting from scratch.
+For usage examples and general guidelines on setting your own REPL formatter, expand the **Details** section below.

 <details>